We are making Grizzly Peak safer from wildfires.

 Questions: Call EBMUD Watershed Headquarters, 510.287.0459

-UC Berkeley’s portion of the proposed project will include grass/shrub mitigation, limbing of trees, as well as removal of potential hazardous trees and debris that could obstruct the roadway.
-The work will provide improved emergency ingress and egress and remove hazardous vegetation within 100 feet of roadway.
 Work will be performed on University land along Grizzly Peak Blvd. from Marlborough Terrace to the intersection of Grizzly Peak Blvd. and Centennial Dr. The project will increase the protection of some of the campus’ most prominent and public sites, including Lawrence Hall of Science, UC Botanical Garden, Station of Behavioral Research, and the various Ecological Study Areas adjacent to the roadway.

-In evacuation support treatment areas, UC Berkeley removes lower branches of all trees to a minimum height of 8 feet, and understory vegetation.
+In these evacuation support treatment areas, UC Berkeley removes lower branches of all trees to a minimum height of 8 feet, and understory vegetation.
 Shrubs are removed or thinned to a minimum spacing of 6 feet.
 Surface vegetative fuels may include short shrubs with little dead material, leaf litter, annual and perennial grass.
 Taller shrubs may be present well away from a tree canopy.
 Grass has been and will be cut every fire season within 100 feet of the pavement edge of Grizzly Peak Blvd.
 Branches hanging over roadbeds or fire trails are trimmed to a height of 15 feet above ground.
 Trees that may obstruct the roadway will be removed.
 Dead surface fuels smaller than six inches in diameter are removed.
 Leaf litter of less than six inches in depth is typically left and dead trees are removed.
 Chips will cover most surfaces within the area upon completion of the treatment; in this treatment area chip depth can be as deep as six inches.

 Maintenance of these areas will be incorporated into UC Berkeley’s Annual Defensible Space and Roadside Treatment Plans.
 The maintenance work will be performed primarily with hand-held equipment with the option of grazing herds being utilized on some of the most difficult terrain.
 This portion of the project, together with other grant participants, will establish and maintain a five mile plus continuous fuel break.